 Hours of Operation: M-F, 9:00 a.m. – 7:00 p.m., Saturday: 9:00 a.m. – 2:00 p.m., Closed Sunday

 What to Expect Next:

 After applying to BREATH, patients will receive a phone call from AAFA-STL to inform them of the status of their application and to answer any relevant questions.

 If the client is not approved: AAFA-STL will provide additional asthma/allergy resources that the client may find useful.
 We keep a list of up-to-date resources for full-pay and copay clients on our website that clients can access at any time.

 If the client is approved, the client can expect/must:

-- Get their medicines filled at Beverly Hills Pharmacy (AAFA-STL works exclusively with Beverly Hills Pharmacy who delivers medicines for free to our clients).
+- Get their medicines filled at Beverly Hills Pharmacy (MO clients) or LV Health & Wellness Pharmacy (IL clients) who deliver medicines for free to our clients.

-- Get their asthma/allergy prescriptions over to Beverly Hills Pharmacy by transferring them from a different pharmacy or by having their prescribing doctor call 314-381-8600 ext.
-3 or fax prescription information to BHP at 314-381-6844.
+- Get their asthma/allergy prescriptions over to the pharmacy by transferring them from a different pharmacy or by having their prescribing doctor call either call or fax prescription information to BHP (MO clients) or LV Pharmacy (IL Clients).

-- Call BHP and tell them you are a client of AAFA-STL, you would like to fill your asthma/allergy prescriptions and would like to arrange delivery or pick up.
+- Call the pharmacy and tell them you are a client of AAFA-STL, you would like to fill your asthma/allergy prescriptions and would like to arrange delivery or pick up.